jamespfennell/path-train-gtfs-realtime/README.md

 The application is an HTTP server with the
     GTFS Realtime feed available at the `/gtfsrt` path.

+There are 2 options for the data source to use for PATH arrival times:
+1. The [path-data](https://github.com/mrazza/path-data) API (default), which fetches the data that the RidePATH app uses.
+2. The PANYNJ JSON API, which powers the [PATH train schedules web page](https://www.panynj.gov/path/en/index.html).

-In the background, the program periodically retrieves data from the Razza API
+In the background, the program periodically retrieves data from the selected API
     and updates the feed.
-By default, this update occurs every 5 seconds.
+By default, this update occurs every 5 seconds for the path-data API and every 15 seconds for the PANYNJ JSON API.

 There are a couple flags that can be passed to the binary: